AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 It is a prefix of the pending chain.

-The first block in an epoch must contain a commitment on behalf of the proposer to proving the current epoch.
+The proposer named in the first slot in an epoch has monopoly rights on proving the previous epoch.

-This is done by placing a large "prover commitment bond" in the block.

 The proof of epoch `i` must be submitted within a certain number of L1 blocks after the end of epoch `i`.

-If this does not happen, there is an "open challenge period" where anyone can submit a proof of the epoch, and claim part of the prover commitment bond.
+If this does not happen, there is an "open challenge period" where anyone can submit a proof of the epoch.

-If no proof is submitted, the proposer loses the bond, and the epoch is considered invalid; the pending chain is rolled back to the last proven epoch.
+If no proof is submitted the epoch is considered invalid; the pending chain is rolled back to the last proven epoch.

-The proposer who posts the prover commitment bond must coordinate payment and proving out of protocol.
+The proposers must coordinate payment and proving out of protocol.

 Some users may coordinate with prover marketplaces, but the Aztec Node will come with the ability to "self-prove" an epoch.

 ### Open Questions

-- How large should the prover commitment bond be?
+- Do we need a prover commitment bond in-protocol?
 - How do proving marketplaces integrate?
 - What is the timeliness requirement for the proof submission?
 - What is the open challenge period?